Forestjylee/forest_3d_scanner/README.md

 > Note: `only_body=True` will only process human body images and skip other images.

-> Note: During the processing, a window will pump up to show filtered color image in order to make user adjust their camera's position.
+> Note: During the processing, a window will pop up which shows filtered color image in order to make user adjust their camera's position.

 Output in terminal: